mvolkmann/rust-parallel-options/README.md

 These options are demonstrated using the `std`, `async_std`, and `tokio` crates.
 Note that options 2 and 4 are not possible using only the `std` crate.

+The file `src/main.rs` exercises all four options using a single crate.
+To use a different crate, uncomment the related code in this file and comment the previously uncommented part.